31st August 2018

-With a traditional fireplace, you have an open firebox where all the burning happens and a chimney where all the bad stuff like smoke and particulates go out.
-A traditional fireplace, however, is not perfect, so some of these bad stuff get into the room where the fireplace happens to be.
+With a traditional fireplace, you have an open firebox and a chimney where all the smoke and particulates go out.
+A traditional fireplace, however, is not perfect, so some of these particulates and smoke can get into the room where the fireplace happens to be.

-Also, some of the heat that is meant for the room escapes through the chimney rendering it inefficient to some degree.
+Also, some of the heat that is meant for the room escapes through the chimney, which marginally affects its efficiency.

 A Direct Vent Fireplace

 A direct vent fireplace, however, does away with these inefficiencies to provide your home with beautiful flames and much-needed heat.
 In this fireplace type, there is no chimney where heat can escape into the atmosphere.

 All the smoke, ashes, and subsequent gases from combustion are channeled outside through a vent that is horizontally routed through the back wall.
 This same vent is located inside a much bigger pipe forming a pipe in pipe configuration.

 This setup allows direct vent bespoke fireplaces to draw air from the outside to aid in combustion while simultaneously heating it for more efficiency.
 Different pipe routing options are available should a directly horizontal layout proves to be difficult.
 Venting can be done off to the side or even vertically through the roof.